Get to Know Your Mindbliss Authors

 #2 Be kind to yourself.
 For whatever reason, many people think they don’t deserve kindness.
 We always tell people that they should treat themselves as if they were a person they loved deeply and would do anything for.
 This is nothing to do with ego, but recognizing the beautiful spirit that resides within you.
 It is there, and you deserve kindness.

 #3 Do affirmations daily, and create mind-movies in your head.
-This is also (like mediation) a cumulative thing, but it’s almost magical that the more you do it, the more things fall in line with what you want.
+This is also (like meditation) a cumulative thing, but it’s almost magical that the more you do it, the more things fall in line with what you want.
 It has happened to us again and again.
 And we personally know a woman who went from becoming a widow and in poverty to riches within 2 years simply because she had so little she could do that she focussed everything on ‘creating’ the life she wanted — all in her head.

 What is your favourite quote?